Take a Google Pay Payment

 3. In the DOMContentLoaded eventListener, add the following code after you initialize the GooglePay method:

-let googlePay; try { googlePay = await initializeGooglePay(payments); } catch (e) { console.error('Initializing Google Pay failed', e); // There are a number of reason why Google Pay might not be supported. // (e.g. Browser Support, Device Support, Account).
+let googlePay; try { googlePay = await initializeGooglePay(payments); } catch (e) { console.error('Initializing Google Pay failed', e); // There are a number of reasons why Google Pay might not be supported. // (e.g. Browser Support, Device Support, Account).
 Therefore you // should handle initialization failures, while still loading other // applicable payment methods. }

 Test the application